1activegeek/nginx-config-collection/contributing.md

     - *NOTE: only use NO when you know for sure it will break or the app has acknowledged as such, not just because you couldn't get it to work*
   - **Sub-directory Compatible** - whether the app supports being placed in sub-directory blocks (yes / no / untested) - if untested, be sure to mark the code section of the doc with an N/A
     - *NOTE: only use NO when you know for sure it will break or the app has acknowledged as such, not just because you couldn't get it to work*

+The most frequent use of nginx is to add multiple sites to a single host.
+This allows easy access to multiple services/systems on a single host.
+For this reason, the Location Directive will be outlined at the top of each configuration set.
+This is because most users will be looking for this information.
+To keep this uniform, please be sure of the following:
+- Do not use INCLUDE files - if there are, be sure to include all relevant details from them (i.e. proxy.conf)
+- All information that would be substituted (as seen below in appname.conf explanation - Rule 5 above) is substituted
+- If NOT providing detail for a sub-directory entry, simply input `NO LOCATION DIRECTIVE` into the code section
+- If there are relevant If blocks, rewrites, etc outside the location - they should be included here as they would be in the server config file

 The following sections should be contained within the `<details>` blocks below the sub-domain / sub-directory sections.
 This is intended to allow users an easy way to quickly view the code with proper syntax highlighting.
 If adding new sections, please be sure to use ` ```nginx` at the top of the section for proper highlighting.
 In the future, the goal will be to mirror these files into the app folder.
 This will allow a user to also download the configs directly if needed for quick drag and drop into their nginx config folders.